CloudLabsAI-Azure/Azure-VMware-Solution/Exercise-1-AVS-Connectivity.md

 ### Option 1: Internal ExpressRoute Setup from AVS -> VNet

- > **NOTE:**
-   * Since we already have a virtual network gateway, you’ll add a connection between it and your Azure VMware Solution private cloud.
+ > **NOTE**: Since we already have a virtual network gateway, you’ll add a connection between it and your Azure VMware Solution private cloud.